NYC nurses strike at Mount Sinai, Montefiore after negotiations fail

-NEW YORK (PIX11) — A strike has begun for more than 7,000 nurses across two New York City hospitals, after extensive labor negotiations failed to produce a deal.
+NEW YORK (WPIX) — A strike has begun for more than 7,000 nurses across two New York City hospitals after extensive labor negotiations failed to produce a deal.

 Nurses walked off at Mount Sinai Hospital in Manhattan and Montefiore Medical Center in the Bronx starting around 6 a.m.
 Monday.

 In addition to better compensation, nurses have advocated for more staffing and better working conditions.
-About another 10,000 nurses at an additional six hospitals had also threatened to strike in recent weeks, but were able to reach tentative deals ahead of the 6 a.m.
+About 10,000 more nurses at an additional six hospitals had also threatened to strike in recent weeks but were able to reach tentative deals ahead of the 6 a.m.
 Monday deadline.

-In a statement issued early Monday ahead of the deadline, Montefiore said that they’d offered the New York State Nurses Association union pay bumps and staff increases comparable to other hospitals, but that the union had walked away from the bargaining table.
+In a statement issued early Monday ahead of the deadline, Montefiore said it had offered the New York State Nurses Association union pay bumps and staff increases comparable to other hospitals but that the union had walked away from the bargaining table.

 “NYSNA’s leadership has decided to walk away from the bedsides of their patients,” the statement read in part.
 “This is a sad day for New York City.”